JorgePe/AppInventor-Vernie/README.md

 these values.

 SpeedA and SpeedB are global variables contain the speed of motors A and B. Every TRACKSPERIOD milliseconds a BLE command is sent to update motors speed.
+You will notice that TRACKSPERIOD = 100 results in Vernie moving slower than you would expect, you can increase this value up to 255 but higher values might result is worst response times when changing Vernie's speed or direction.

 ServiceUUID and CharUUID are the Bluetooth Low Energy UUIDs implemented by LEGO for the BOOST Move Hub (Vernie's core) and are required by the BluetoothLE extension components.
+This UUID's are defined on in the firmware so it's possible that future firmware upgrades brake this - you can always check these UUID with a BLE App like Nordic nRF Connect for Android.

 SHOOTDELAY, SHOOTROTATION and SHOOTSPEED are constants used for triggering Vernie's "cannon" with its head.